 Fordham University School of Law

 University of Montana

 - New York

 Recognition & Awards

-While in law school, Mr. Hays served as the senior articles editor for the Fordham Environmental Law Review, for which he authored Feeling the Noise: Proposed Standards and Alternatives to Wind Energy Nuisance Litigation, 28 Fordham Envtl.
+While in law school, Jake served as the senior articles editor for the Fordham Environmental Law Review, for which he authored Feeling the Noise: Proposed Standards and Alternatives to Wind Energy Nuisance Litigation, 28 Fordham Envtl.
 L. Rev. 242 (2017).
-Mr. Hays was chosen as a Stein Scholar for his efforts in public service and received the Adele Monaco Memorial Award, the Archibald R. Murray Public Service Award and the Public Service Student Leadership Award.
+Jake was chosen as a Stein Scholar for his efforts in public service and received the Adele Monaco Memorial Award, the Archibald R. Murray Public Service Award and the Public Service Student Leadership Award.